gvtsch/gvtsch.github.io/content/Blog/The Transformer Architecture I.md

 ### Tokens and embeddings – the building blocks

 The following is a brief introduction to the building blocks of language models.
-More detailed information can be found under [[Tokenization]] and [[Embeddings]].
+More detailed information can be found under [[Tokenization]] and [[Embeddings and similarity metrics]].

 #### Tokens and Tokenization